 Do one (1) of problems 1 or 2.
-This is to amuse you while you study for the midterm over Reading Week, and maybe add one more assignment to the pool from which your best five will be chosen.
-You will get a (shortish) Assignment #4 after Reading Week.
+This is to amuse you while you study for the midterm over Reading Week, and maybe add one more assignment to the pool from which your best ten will be chosen.
+A (probably shortish) Assignment #6 will be posted on Saturday, 26 February.

 - 1. Supergame.
 A two-player game in which the players take turns making moves is considered to be finite if it cannot go on forever when played by the rules.
 For example, tic-tac-toe is finite.
 So is chess, thanks to some obscure rules about about the game being an automatic draw if no one captures a piece, moves a pawn, or delivers checkmate in a certain number of moves.
-(50 by each player in most situations, but there are a few exceptions to cover situations in which a checkmate can be forced, but it requires more than 50 moces to do so.)
+(50 by each player in most situations, but there are a few exceptions to cover situations in which a checkmate can be forced, but it requires more than 50 moves to do so.)
 The two-player game supergame is played as follows: the first player chooses a finite two-player game, which the two players proceed to play out with the second player going first.
 Is supergame itself finite?
 Explain why or why not.
 [10] - 2.
-The Unexpected Test.
-In a certain mathematics class Professor B, who always tells the truth and is never mistaken, explains the marking scheme for the course to the students.
+The Unexpected Test.[‡] In a certain mathematics class Professor B, who always tells the truth and is never mistaken, explains the marking scheme for the course to the students.